Corey4005/STEMNET-Daily-Files/README.md

 ```

 # Crontab
-To set up a crontab so that new daily file observations can be added every 10 minutes, run the following commands:
+To set up a crontab so that new daily file observations can be added to the `daily_files` directory every 10 minutes, (even when you are away from your machine and it is sleeping) run the following commands:
 ```
 crontab -e
 ```